JuandeMata/lararepo/README.md

 However, using repositories is not always a good idea, specially with Laravel and its ORM, Eloquent, as it -sometimes- forces you to give up some great features in favor of *better architecture* (it depends).
-For some projects this may be an overkill and therefore is up to the developer to see if you really need this level of complexity or not.
+For some projects this may be an overkill and therefore is up to the developer to see if this level of complexity is needed or not.

 This package aims to provide a boilerplate when implementing the Repository pattern on Laravel's Eloquent ORM.
-The way it provides it it's using a `RepositoryInterface` and a basic `Repository` implementation that is able to work with Eloquent models.
+The way it provides it it's using a `RepositoryInterface` and a basic `Repository` implementation that is able to work with Eloquent models, providing basic methods that will cover 85% if the Database operations that you will probably do in your application.

 ## Installation